SSaquif/french-lesson-notes/Notes/4-Tenses.md

     - Ex: Pendant quíl `regardait` la recette, Florence `préparait` la pâte. = While he was looking at the recipe, Florence was preparing the dough.
 5. To emphasize the duration of an action
     - Ex: Ils `cuisinaient` le gâteau puis `mangeaient` une part au dessert. = They cooked the cake and then ate a piece for dessert.

+## Future Immediate

+Aller conjugué au présent = je vais...

+- infinitif

+Je vais manger = I am going to eat
+Tu vas manger = You are going to eat
+Il va manger = He is going to eat
+Nous allons manger = We are going to eat
+Vous allez manger = You are going to eat
+Ils vont manger = They are going to eat